Cardiorenal syndrome: Epidemiology

 Kidney failure is very common in patients with congestive heart failure.
 It was shown that kidney failure complicates one-third of all admissions for heart failure, which is the leading cause of hospitalization in the United States among adults over 65 years old.
 Not only is this the leading cause of hospitalization, it also increases the stays in the ICU.
 These complications led to longer hospital stay, higher mortality, and greater chance for readmission.
-The impatient mortality was seen to be much higher for patients with much more sever renal dysfunction.
+The inpatient mortality was seen to be much higher for patients with much more sever renal dysfunction.
 The increase of hospital and ICU stays also increases the cost of care in the hospital.
 Not only are there patients suffering from their disease, they are also suffering financially due to the cost of the hospital stays.
 Another study found that 39% of patients in NYHA class 4 and 31% of patients in NYHA class 3 had severely impaired kidney function.
 Similarly, kidney failure can have deleterious effects on cardiovascular function.
 It was estimated that about 44% of deaths in patients with end-stage kidney failure (ESKF) are due to cardiovascular disease.